abellagonzalo/dynamic_config/README.md

 and the current parameter system into a new brand unified API.
 The scope is limited to the C++ API, but having in mind that it should be easy to implement in other client libraries.

+## Overview ##

+This demo was made to demonstrate certain design decisions.
+It is not expected to be a drop in replacement for the existing tools rosparam and dynamic_reconfire.
+This prototype shows a different set of choices of the current tools for some of the key trade-offs.

+To show to the community the general idea of my design, the prototype implements just the basic features which I considered the most important:

+* Publish a configuration.
+* Request the configuration of a node.
+* Reconfigure the local configuration or a node's configuration.
+* Accept or reject the new configuration.
+* Notify other nodes when configuration changes.
+* Introspection of parameters in a configuration.

+Metadata of parameters such as description, range/domain or parameter order was discussed and implemented in early prototypes.
+It hasn't been included in this one because I did not considered it a basic feature.
+It would be a must in case this prototype evolve to become a drop in replacement for the current tools.

+External tools like a general GUI or a command line tool to reconfigure parameters has not also been implemented.
+Again, it would be a must if the prototype evolve to become a drop in replacement.
+It is important to point out that the current prototype has been designed with this tools in mind.
+It is not necessary a big effort to develop this tools.

+The prototype miss a few important features like complex parameters and hierarchies/groups of parameters.
+Complex parameters has not been considered.
+Different hierarchies and ways to group parameters have been discussed in early protypes.
+Finally, this prototype implements the easiest way of grouping parameters.
+Just an only configuration is allowed by a node.

+Unfortunately, although an example of 'rosservice call' has been requested, it cannot be provided.
+An addicional layer over ros services and messages has been implemented to support different data types in a simple way.
+This decision increases the necessity of external tools early referenced to provide an easy and convenient way to reconfigure parameters.

+All commented features has not been implemented or an easier solution has been implemented to simplify the prototype and make it more understandable.
+With or without them the prototype remains the same (conceptually).
+I think it is enough to clearly express my idea of how new parameter's API should be and how it would work.
+A lot of work is neccesary to make this prototype a serious candidate to replace the current tools.

+## Design decisions

+### Global/Local parameters

+One of the most important decisions was to use global or local parameters.
+Finally, local parameters have been chosen for many reasons.

+A robot control system usually comprises many nodes.
+These nodes operate at a fine-grained scale and they work together to make more complex tasks.
+Nodes should be independent and they should do one thing (and do it well).
+With the design of this component I have tried to improve this features.

+When possible local parameters should be used rather than globals because they enhance encapsulation and independence of nodes.
+But sometimes global parameters are useful.
+The current Parameter Server is used to initialize values in the configuration.

+Local parameters live along with a node.
+If the node dies, for whatever reason, the configuration dies as well.
+Parameters has a name and a value.
+If the node crashes theres no way to recover the last configuration.
+A few methods are provided to let the user write the configuration to a file and read it when necessary.

+### Public/Private parameters

+All parameters in a configuration are public.
+Having private parameters in a configuration is only useful for debug purposes.
+To keep the API simpler private parameters have been omitted.

+Parameters in a configuration can be changed at any time if the node allows them.

+### Static/Dynamic parameters

+All parameters in a configuration are dynamic.
+The API doesn't support static parameters.
+The behaviour of a static parameter can be simulated forbidding manually the change in the server callback code.

+### Parameter grouping

+Parameters are grouped into configurations.
+Nodes can have just one configuration.
+This decision was made to strengthen the single responsibility principle.
+Nodes should do one thing.
+If a node needs two or more configurations, maybe that is a sign that the node is doing too much.

+### On change notifications

+Nodes can request a change at any moment.
+The user provides a callback which is called every time a change is requested.
+Only the server node decides if a change is valid or not, again to encourage encapsulation.

+The requester gets a true if the new configuration is accepted or a false if not, or the communication with the reconfigurable server fails.

+### On update notifications

+Nodes can listen to changes on a configuration.
+The update notifications rely over ROS topics, so there's no guarantee that the change is received by all listeners.
+Topics are widely used in ROS systems despite of the non-guarantee delivery mechanism.
+Using services to implement a one-to-many delivery mechanism is quite inefficient and difficult to manage.

+### External configuration

+External configuration is needed to document a little bit the parameters.
+Using the wiki or the README.md file from github are possible solutions.

 ## Workflow ##

 The first task was to look at the node parameterization problem's desing space, to engage the community for use cases